-Cannabidiol (CBD) is a derivative of cannabis, with research suggesting that CBD for sleep is helpful and potentially therapeutic.
-CBD for sleep is commonly used to improve sleep in numerous avenues and potentially decrease anxiety.
+Cannabidiol (CBD) is a derivative of cannabis, with research suggesting that using CBD for sleep may be helpful and potentially therapeutic.
+CBD and cannabis are both commonly used to improve sleep in numerous avenues and potentially decrease anxiety.
 However, the regulation of CBD in the United States is limited - much more research must be done to determine the exact effects of CBD for sleep and other physical and mental health concerns.

 Cannabis and Cannabinoids

 While there may be different terms for the green, narrow-leafed plant you often see, the plant is scientifically called Cannabis Sativa L. The word “cannabis” can be utilized to describe products made from the plant.
 The Cannabis plants contain multiple chemical components including a group commonly referred to as “cannabinoids.”
 Out of more than 100+ cannabinoids, researchers have primarily studied two that appear to have the greatest impact on humans: tetrahydrocannabinol (THC) and cannabidiol (CBD).

 What is Cannabidiol (CBD)?